 This may explain why THC can chill you out AND make you paranoid.

 If you are anything like I am, your relationship with cannabis has evolved over the years.
 In college, I dabbled recreationally.
 In my twenties, I had to stop because it was no longer pleasant for my anxiety.
 Now, in my thirties, I’m experiencing it all over again for its medicinal properties.
 What I know now, is that the experience depends entirely on the dose.
 A small dose offers one experience, and a high dose provides one entirely different.
 While this differs for everyone, in my case, a low dose means relaxation, and a high dose means panic.
 Does this sound familiar?

 There is Biphasic THC but Cannabis is Biphasic too

-Cannabis contains over 100 different cannabinoids, many of which are biphasic in nature.
+Cannabis contains over one hundred different cannabinoids, many of which are biphasic in nature.
 Biphasic means “having two phases,” and when it comes to describing medications, it illustrates a dose-response curve.
 A low dose has one effect and a higher dose another.
 Each end of the dose curve may trigger opposite experiences.

-As the only known intoxicant in cannabis, THC elicits different responses for different people.
+As the only known intoxicant in cannabis, biphasic THC elicits different responses for different people.
 In tiny doses, I find it relaxing and capable of keeping my anxiety in check (especially when combined with CBD).
 In a medium to high dose, it tends to trigger panic, with paranoia creeping in.
 THC is a measurably biphasic compound, but this strange effect is not unique to cannabis.